suvarna-sumanth/Instaread-Self-Service/README.md

 # You can use a tool like https://www.text-magic.com/free-tools/find-and-replace to replace '\n' with '\\n'.
 FIREBASE_PRIVATE_KEY=""

-# --- Email Notification Configuration (Nodemailer with SMTP) ---
+# --- Email Notification Configuration ---
+# Specify the email provider to use.
+Currently supports "nodemailer".
+# In the future, you could add support for "resend", "sendgrid", etc.
+EMAIL_PROVIDER="nodemailer"

+# -- For Nodemailer Provider --
 # For development, you can use a service like Ethereal (https://ethereal.email/) to create a free
 # test SMTP account.
 Or, you can use a real email provider like Gmail with an "App Password".
 # How to generate a Gmail App Password: https://support.google.com/accounts/answer/185833